aosabook/500lines/ci/chapter.rst

 The repository observer will repeat this process forever, until you kill the process via a KeyboardInterrupt (ctrl+C), or by sending it a kill signal.

-The Dispatcher (dispatcher.py)
+The Dispatcher (`dispatcher.py`)
 ------------------------------------------

 The dispatcher is a separate service used to delegate testing tasks.
 It listens on a port for requests from test runners and from the repository observer.
 It allows test runners to register themselves, and when given a commit ID from the repository observer, it will dispatch a test runner against the new commit.
 It also gracefully handles any problems with the test runners and will redistribute the commit ID to a new test runner if anything goes wrong.

-When dispatch.py is executed, the `serve` function is called.
-It first parses the arguments that allow you to specify the dispatcher's host and port:
+When `dispatch.py` is executed, the `serve` function is called.
+First it parses the arguments that allow you to specify the dispatcher's host and port:

 ````python
 def serve():